Philosophy

 - Power management matters: Every watt saved is an electron that doesn’t have to tunnel uselessly; it’s an act of mercy toward the substrate

-- Open design: Because if we’re truly lonely, we must assume our neighbors will want to understand us
+- Open design: If we’re truly lonely, we must assume our neighbors will want to understand us and by openness we grow closer

 On Distributed Intelligence and Security